kchia/starter-crypto-template/README.md

 ## User Stories

-1. As a user, I want to connect my Stacks wallet to the website, so that I can vote on projects.
-2. As a user, I want to view a list of projects, so that I can view the most important information about each project.
+1. As a user, I want to view a list of projects, so that I can view the most important information about each project.
+2. As a user, I want to connect my Stacks wallet to the website, so that I can vote on projects.
 3. As a user, I want to view a specific project, so that I can get more specific information about the project and vote on/invest in the project.
+   1. I can only vote on projects if I have a non-zero amount of $MIA in my wallet
+   2. I can only vote once per funding cycle, on a single project

+## Next Steps

+- Testing apps that rely on $MIA to work is currently difficult since $MIA is not available via any testnet faucets (not that I know of), so perhaps it would be helpful to create such a faucet on testnet so the future developers can more easily test their applications
+- Allow the user to send $MIA directly to the wallet associated with each project as a direct investment
+- Create a (Stacks) smart contract that allows project supporters to mint NFTs as perks in the Stacks network
+- Create a (Stacks) smart contract to keep track of the number of votes and amount of funding received for each project

-## Available Scripts
+## Installation

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Running the project locally

+First, fork and then clone the project locally.

-In the project directory, you can run:
+In the project root, you can run `yarn install` to install the frontend and smart contract dependencies.

-### `yarn start`

-Runs the app in the development mode.\
+Then run `yarn start` which concurrently runs the app in the development mode, and starts a REST API at `http://localhost:3004` (for serving the mock projects data).

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## Other Scripts

+In the project directory, you can run:

 ### `yarn test`